AdguardTeam/AdguardKnowledgeBase/03.windows/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Win/en/2.png" width="500" />

-If you do not agree with the default installation path, press the **[Browse]** select the folder for AdGuard installation in the **Browse For Folder** window, and confirm your choice by clicking** OK**.
+If you do not agree with the default installation path, press **[Browse]**, select the folder for AdGuard installation in the **Browse For Folder** window, and confirm your choice by clicking** OK**.
 You can also install AdGuard to a new folder by clicking **Make New Folder** and entering its name.
 To create a desktop shortcut for AdGuard, check the **Create a desktop shortcut** box.
 Press **Install** to proceed with installation.

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Win/en/3.png" width="500" />